When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Silly Fun

-If you want your kids to get a little wiggly and show off their drama skills, “Can You Make a Scary Face?” might be a great pick for you.
+If you want your kids to get wiggly and show off their acting chops, “Can You Make a Scary Face?” is a perfect choice.

-Jan Thomas’s picture book features a demanding ladybug who will instruct your child to do things such as make scary faces, dance, laugh, or jump.
+Jan Thomas’s picture book features a bossy ladybug who instructs your child to do things like make scary faces, dance, laugh, or jump.

-This is an entertaining book for multiple children or classrooms.
-It will get them to burn up a bit of their extra energy.
-It’s simple yet super exciting for kids.
-Grab this book when you just want to have some silly fun and do a little physical activity.
+This is an entertaining book for classrooms or playdates because it burns off extra energy.
+It is simple yet super exciting for kids.
+Grab this one when you want to have some silly fun and encourage physical activity indoors.

 The Yellow Balloon Picture Book